– Hong Kong airport

 I’ve been arrested.

-I’m locked in a room so small that when I took my diary out of my cabin-bag I bumped my elbows on both walls.
-The only light is from a tiny window above my head and there’s an armed guard at the door.
-I think his name is ‘Wang’, which is appropriate because he’s wielding a big old weapon at waist level which could do a man a lot of damage.
-Anyway, the point I should be making is this…
+I’m locked in a room so small that when I just took my diary out of my rucksack I bumped both elbows on the walls.
+It’s like an election booth!
+I’m writing to distract myself from the huge armed guard at the door.
+I think his name is ‘Wang’, which is appropriate because he’s wielding a big old weapon at waist height and I’m sure it could do a man a lot of damage.

 What the actual effing fuck?